What are CRE?

 But a few bacteria may survive.
 They may change genetically.
 These changes can allow them to resist the antibiotic.
 For example, they may make a substance that disrupts the structure of the antibiotic.
 These resistant bacteria may then spread.
 They may cause an infection.

-Certain factors may make it more likely that you will get a CRE infection.
+Certain things may make it more likely that you will get a CRE infection.
 These include:

-- A recent stay in the hospital (especially one where CRE has been found)
+- A recent stay in the hospital.
+This is especially true if you were in a hospital where CRE has been found and in an intensive care unit).

-- A stay in a long-term care facility (especially one where CRE has been found)
+- A stay in a long-term care facility.
+This is especially true if it is a facility where CRE has been found.

 - Exposure to antibiotics